 Editor’s Note: Click here to all our Perfect Draft series entries:

 In this edition of the Perfect Draft Series, I'll be walking through a perfect draft from the 2nd slot in a 12-team Yahoo .5 PPR league.
-Each pick was optimized using projections and value-based rankings from the 4for4 Draft Analyzer tool.
+Each pick was optimized using projections and value-based rankings from the 4for4 Draft Hero tool.

-Draft Analyzer Settings:
+Draft Hero Settings:

 - Roster Settings: 1QB, 2RB, 3WR, 1TE, 1 Kicker, 1 D/ST, six bench spots (No Flex).

 - No restrictions on when to draft positional players: I tend to be one of the last to draft a QB or TE, but I still like to be aware if players are falling in a specific draft.
-This feature sets Draft Analyzer apart so I keep no limits on recommendations.
+This feature sets Draft Hero apart so I keep no limits on recommendations.

 - No K or DST until the last two rounds: I prefer to stream both positions and would rather draft depth for my bench than select either a kicker or team defense before the last two rounds.